jawhitti/Cardiac/README.md

 Comments in CARDIASM begin with two slashes.
 They can be standalone or at the end of a line.

 #### Labels
-* Labels can be used anywhere and are denoted via labels.
-For example the follow program displays the values 1 through 100
+* Labels can be used anywhere and are denoted via the familiar C syntax of "<label>: statement".
+The follow program displays the values 1 through 100 and uses labels as targets for the JMP and TAC statements.
+This allows code to be *relocatable*.
 ```
 //This program counts to 100